jonathanhliu21/simplevectors/README.md

 target_link_libraries(main PRIVATE simplevectors)
 ```

-If you do this, the include paths will be slightly different:
+If you do this, the include path will be slightly different:

 ```cpp
 #include <simplevectors/vectors.hpp>